codejsha/algorithm-examples/README.md

 | **Worst**   |    $O(n log n)$     |             |
 | **Average** |    $O(n log n)$     |             |

-- Insertion sort: [c++](cpp-algorithm/src/sort), [java](java-algorithm/src/main/java/com/example/algorithm/sort) | Insertion sort is a comparison-based sorting algorithm that builds the final sorted array one element at a time.
+- Insertion sort, CLRS#2.1: [c++](cpp-algorithm/src/sort), [java](java-algorithm/src/main/java/com/example/algorithm/sort) | Insertion sort is a comparison-based sorting algorithm that builds the final sorted array one element at a time.
 One of the fastest algorithms for sorting very small arrays (around 10 elements).<br>(`n` is the number of elements)

 | **Case**    | **Time complexity** | **Remarks**                                                                     |
 | ----------- | :-----------------: | ------------------------------------------------------------------------------- |